Who is this?

 Ever wondered what type of trees you're passing in your local area?
 In this activity you'll find out what kind of tree you've found, and share your discovery with other locals!

-- Access to an online tree identification guide or a tree identification book The Woodland Trust have an amazing guide on how to identify trees, which you can find online here.
+What you'll need- Access to an online tree identification guide or a tree identification book The Woodland Trust have an amazing guide on how to identify trees, which you can find online here.
 They also offer a free app that can help you - download the app here.

 - Chalk